SouDGitHub/ESP32-CAM_TimeLaps/README.md

 * All settings in EEPROM
 * 3 sets of settings available to store/load on demand
 * AutoStart
-* WiFi Station & AP Wifi can be disable while running
+* WiFi Station & AP Wifi
+* WiFi can be disable while running
 * Memory information and management
 * SDCard can be initialize while running
-* LED Flash is OFF
+* LED Flash fully configurable

 ## Configure
 * All parameters from the web interface